 Charles Bridge and Bridge Towers– The Charles bridge is a historical bridge that connects the Old Town and Lesser Town over the Vlatava River.
 The bridge is lined with 30 baroque-style statues on both sides of the parapet.
 These statues are replicas and the originals are exhibited in the lapidary of the National Museum.
 Three gothic style towers guard the bridge.

 Old Town Hall with the Astronomical Clock– The astronomical clock located on the southern wall of the Old Town city hall in the Old Town Square is one of the oldest and the only working clock in the world today.
 The procession of the Apostles is worth seeing.

-Josefov - Prague Ghetto – Josefov forms the most important historical monument of the Jews in the whole of Europe.
+Josefov - Prague Ghetto – Josefov forms the most important historical monument of the Jews in Europe.
 It also comprises of the Old Jewish Cemetery and the Jewish Town Hall.

-Powder Tower– The powder tower was an important landmark as the gateway to the Old City.
+Powder Tower– The Powder Tower was an important landmark as a gateway to the Old City.
 Bohemian kings had to pass through the tower on the way to their coronation.
 The tower used to serve as a gunpowder storage facility, which is how it derived the name ‘Powder Tower’.

-St. Nicolas Church – The St Nicholas is a spectacular baroque structure situated in the center of the Lesser Town Square.
+St. Nicolas Church – St Nicholas is a spectacular baroque structure situated in the centre of the Lesser Town Square.
 It is one of the largest churches built in Prague by Jesuits.

 Petrín View Tower– The Petrin Tower is set atop the Petrin hill and resembles the Eiffel Tower in Paris.
 It was built for the Jubilee Exhibition in 1891.